Open to roles · San Francisco

 Brad PawsFounder · Sole Engineer

-Sole engineer on a production stack: a TypeScript monorepo on Cloudflare Workers (D1, KV, R2, Workflows), a Claude agent with ten tools and a full safety envelope, a standards-compliant MCP server, and 1,500+ tests.
+Sole engineer on a production stack: a TypeScript monorepo on Cloudflare Workers (D1, KV, R2, Workflows), a Claude agent with fifteen tools and a full safety envelope, a standards-compliant MCP server, and near-100% server test coverage.
 See the four projects above.

 2022San Francisco